OkapiLib/OkapiLib/CONTRIBUTING.md

 #### clang-format

 OkapiLib uses the program [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format code to meet a specific style (lightly modified LLVM style).
 Install the latest version and run `./run_clang-format.sh` to format all project files.
+Atom and VS Code, among other editors, have plugins that add support for running clang-format when you save a file.
+OkapiLib recommends these plugins so you stay on top of your formatting as you work.

 #### cppcheck